dymmond/lilya/README.md

 * Compatibility with `trio` and `asyncio`.
 * Dynamic routing system with the help of the native **Include** and minimum boilerplate.
 * Native settings system.
 No more bloated instances.
+* Native dependency injection that is extremely scalable, clean and fast.

 ## Installation